 Anti-geoengineering activists have long-held that overhead chemtrail operations, or “spraying” have deposited dangerous amounts of aluminum, barium and coal ash into the soil.
 And that such deposits are of grave danger to humans, animals and plant life.

-According to Mr. Pruitt, there will be approximately 6700 layoffs due to site closures, but the President has promised to retrain employees in coal industry.
+According to Mr. Pruitt, there will be approximately 6,700 layoffs due to site closures, but the President has promised to retrain laid-off employees to work in the coal industry.